infinum/ios-prince-of-versions/README.md

 	```

 ### Multiple targets

- +If your application has multiple targets you might need more than one JSON configuration file.
+If your application has multiple targets you might need more than one JSON configuration file.
 If that is the case, do not forget to set a different URL for each target.

 ### Contributing